-  Cristina manages our Personal Injury Twitter account @Roythornes_PI and is part of our in-house Charities and Events Team.
+Cristina is also part of our in-house Charities and Events Team.

 - Successful in a claim arising out of a slipping accident on private property.
 The claimant slipped on moss and liability was robustly denied.
 The defendant pursued a section 57 fundamental dishonesty defence, but the claimant was successful at trial and won an ‘exceptional circumstances’ argument on costs due to the defendant’s heavy-handed tactics.
 Full article here: The fight against section 57 fundamental dishonesty.

 - Successfully representing a claimant who suffered injuries in a health and beauty store.
 The defendant’s employee had reached into a chiller unit on behalf of the claimant, but in doing so, the employee knocked cans of drink out of the fridge, and one hit the claimant’s foot before rolling across the floor.
 The accident was denied but CCTV footage supported the claimant’s version of events.

 - Claim against a local authority in respect of a Highway tripping accident.
 The claimant suffered multiple areas of soft tissue injury when she stepped in a pothole which was located at the bottom of a sloping path.
 Liability was denied by the local authority and it went before the court for determination.
 The court ruled in the claimant’s favour.
 Quirk of the case it happened virtually on the claimant’s doorstep.